 Confirmed candidature for doctoral programmes

-The transition from provisional admission to full registration (confirmation of candidature) occurs after twelve months for full-time candidates (or 18 months for part-time) and is done by submitting a full research proposal on Form PGR9 'Confirmation of candidature'.
+The transition from provisional admission to full registration (confirmation of candidature) occurs after twelve months and is done by submitting a full research proposal on Form PGR9 'Confirmation of candidature'.

 To access the form mentioned above, see postgraduate forms.

 Candidates for a professional doctorate will normally submit a full research proposal when nearing the end of the coursework component.